 Find our more here: www.helenclareyoga.com/yoga-in-education-project/secondary-schools/

-On November the 22nd pupils will be exploring different themes to promote their Personal, Social Health and Economic Wellbeing.
-The topics that pupils have been looking at in their PSHE lessons will be put into action with the help of several external guests.
+On July the 8th pupils will be exploring different themes to promote their Personal, Social Health and Economic Wellbeing.

 Miss A Roberts